-AARP includes the ability to pick a unique AppleTalk address dynamically at initialization time.
-When an AARP client requests this function, AARP picks an AppleTalk address at random and sets that address as the node's tentative AppleTalk address.
-If, by chance, there is aready a mapping for that address in the AMT, AARP picks additional random addresses until it identifies an address that is not in the AMT.
+EtherTalk example: When an AARP client requests an AppleTalk address, AARP picks an AppleTalk address at random and sets that address as the node's tentative AppleTalk address.
+If, by chance, there is already a mapping for that address in the AMT, AARP picks additional random addresses until it identifies an address that is not in the AMT.